 Richard joined Watsi on March 12th, 2013.
 Five years ago, Richard became the 1206th member to automatically support a new Watsi patient every month.
-Since then, 4,747 more people have become monthly donors!
-Richard's most recent donation traveled 8,500 miles to support Esther, a farmer from Kenya, to fund gynecological surgery.
+Since then, 5,244 more people have become monthly donors!
+Richard's most recent donation traveled 8,500 miles to support Rhoda, a girl from Kenya, to fund mobility-restoring leg surgery.

 Esther is a small-scale farmer from Kenya.
 She used to work in her small village farm for subsistence and her husband worked as a chef in a city restaurant.
 However, with the closure of businesses currently due to COVID, they have limited finances.
 Two years ago, Esther has been experiencing lower abdominal pain, back pain and fatigue.
 She has been diagnosed with a swollen abdominopelvic mass.
 She needs to undergo a hysterectomy, a procedure in which surgeons will remove her uterus.
 Our medical partner, African Mission Healthcare Foundation, is requesting $832 to fund Esther's surgery.
 On June 12th, she will undergo gynecological surgery at our medical partner's care center.
 Once recovered, Esther will be able to resume her daily activities free of pain.
 Esther shared hopefully, “My desire is to be treated and regain back my strength.”